-He rebuilt his self-image though shared activities with like individuals, he explained, as you need to be positive to reinvent yourself.
+He rebuilt his self-image through shared activities with similar individuals, he explained, as you need to be positive to reinvent yourself.
 “The Disability Foundation facilitates positive activities and interactions.
 You don’t worry what you look like or the level of your disability because it opens up possibilities.”

 Accessible outdoor action

 Adapted sailing became the main outlet for Gerry Burns following his injury, allowing him a fast-paced and highly-focused outlet.

 “The learning curve in sailing goes on forever,” he said.
 “It’s thrilling and aggressive when you are up against other people.
 The wind is howling, and the boat is leaning right over, and everyone’s flying!
 Waves are breaking over the bow but no-one is backing off - it feels like you are living on the edge.

 “And at other times you can be out on English Bay enjoying the awesome scenery and wildlife popping up, like seals and eagles, and you’re catching some rays feeling totally independent.
 Often I’ll look at the whole city of Vancouver and the mountains, and think I’m the luckiest guy in the country.
 I’m quadriplegic but the luckiest guy in the country."

 A 2017 academic study of our BCMOS adapted hiking program, led by Ben Mortenson of Vancouver Coastal Health Research Institute, found: “Creating effective programs that improve access to the outdoors can lead to better quality of life for individuals with physical impairments.